Extensions & Integrations

 Running scheduled tasks just once across a cluster

 You may have multiple application servers or workers which could potentially run each task, and need them to run, for instance, only once per hour.
-You need them to run only once even if you have many servers.
+They need to run only once even if you have many servers.

 You can do that by configuring cron jobs like this across all servers.
 These cron jobs don't call out the specific tasks, they just provide a point of entry: